Ruth Lockhart: Mabel Sine Wadsworth Women's Health Center

 In 1984 Lockhart and four other women's health activists founded the Mabel Wadsworth Women's Health Center in Bangor.
 The center, named in honor of Mabel Sine Wadsworth, a pioneering birth control activist and women's health educator in Maine, was formulated as a private nonprofit in response to President Reagan's enforcement of the global gag rule in 1984, which prohibited federally-funded programs from handling abortions.
 The center continues to rely on community donations to fund its operations.

 After eight years of operating on a volunteer basis, the center named Lockhart as executive director in January 1992, a post she held until her retirement in May 2015.
 The center opened with the goal of promoting abortion rights and health care for lesbians, and was regularly picketed.
 In 1997 prenatal care was added to its list of services.
 By 2003, the center had serviced 2,400 clients.
 In 2015 Lockhart said that while they "proudly give abortions", approximately 70 percent of the center's activity related to obstetrics and gynaecology.
 Lockhart oversaw the center's relocation to a larger, 5000 sqft facility in Bangor in December 2005.

 Other activities

 Lockhart served as chair of the Maine Choice Coalition.

 Memberships

 Lockhart served as executive director of Big Brothers, Big Sisters of Aroostook from 1977 to 1978.

 Awards and honors

 In 2000 the University of Maine honored her with its Maryann Hartman Award.
 She was inducted into the Maine Women's Hall of Fame in 2012.

 Personal life

-Lockhart is married to Peter Thibeau, with whom she has two children.
-The couple resides in Bangor.
+Lockhart married Peter Thibeau in 1980, with whom she had two children.
+The couple resided in Bangor.
+Peter passed in 2022.